Home > Index > L

 Card game about planetary occupation and mining.
 Has real-time aspects reminiscent of Brawl as players try to pile up cards as quickly as possible.
 Seems rather too subject to luck of the deal, even if the real-time aspects are agreeable, although in general such are not compatible with strategizing.

 Game by Task Force about the space race of the 1960's.
 Players represent the space programs of the USA, USSR, PRC and European Union trying to be the first to land and successfully return a man from the moon.
-Features a rather satisfying level of detail about various delivery vehicles and payloads — development of systems is reflected via paying for dice whose totals are added to the system's safety and reliability percentage.
+Features a rather satisfying level of detail about various delivery vehicles and payloads.
+Development of systems is reflected via paying for dice whose totals are added to the system's safety and reliability percentage.
 Different systems thus have different research costs.
-They also have different maxima.
+They also have different maxima, meaning that for certain kinds of systems you can never reach 100% reliability by R&D alone.
 Further improvements can be made by successful use of the systems.
 Players are engaged in the full gamut of launch activities including mere earth orbits, lunar satellites, satellites to Mars and Venus, spacewalks, etc. With each success, space programs are given more funds with which to prepare further missions.
 It is even possible to develop the space shuttle.
 Serving as a brake are event cards, most of which tend to trim the sails of the current leader.
 Tricky is the need to plan missions one year in advance, i.e. without knowing how the current year's mission will turn out.
 Tricky because if a system fails, reliability numbers go back to the stone age which can be a big problem if you were planning to use that system in the next launch.
-There is an amazing amount of very realistic detail in the mission failures — one could write a legitimate-sounding history with the results.
+There is an amazing amount of very realistic detail in the mission failures . one could write a legitimate-sounding history with the results.
 Overall, plenty of stategic and interesting decisionmaking which should keep players interested for many repeats.
 Also later released as a computer game.

 Linie 1 (San Francisco Linja 1, Streetcar)